 1. Take Great Care of Your Trust Accounts

-Our first tip is to take great care of your trust accounts.
-We put this on top because Trust Accounts always stay one of the most concerning subjects in lawyers when it comes to legal accounting.
+Our first tip is to take great care of your trust accounts and accounting in law firms.
+We put this on top because Trust Accounts have always stay one of the most concerning subjects in lawyers when it comes to legal accounting.
 One of the elements making law firm accounting different from most businesses is client trust accounts.
 Very often lawyers handle settlements on behalf of your clients or use retainers to secure ‘deposits’ from clients.
 Though these amounts are in the firm’s possession, they don’t actually belong to the firm until they have been earned.

-Law firms practice in different areas will have multiple clients with multiple trust ledgers.
+Law firms practicing in different areas will have multiple clients with multiple trust ledgers.
 It is required by law that these trust funds are not commingled with one another and are not used for incorrect purposes, e.g. to pay the firm’s expenses.
 It is also required by law that all trust accounts are fully and accurately reconciled with your accounting records and practice management system.
 This is typically known as the three-way reconciliation.
+Our law firm bookkeeping services can help you do it more smoothly.

 2. Avoid Double Data Entry & Errors

-Most lawyers who operate a law firm have two separate systems for law practice management and law firm accounting in place.
+Most lawyers who operate a law firm have two separate systems for law practice management, accounting in law firms, and law firm bookkeeping.
 This means that in many cases, it may require entering the same data into two different systems.
 This will definitely increase the chance of errors, especially when your firms accept credit card payments because the money trail is lost.

 It is suggested that you should consider integrating your practice management and business accounting into one central system where all of your transactions, journal entries, accounting activities, etc. are recorded accordingly.
 When you place all accounting into one single system, it builds a stronger money trail, reduces costly errors and the data entry time.